atarola/pyjojo/README.md

 Pyjojo now supports the use of alternative HTTP methods (defined in your script).
 To support this, we changed the previous GET calls to OPTIONS calls.

+Output of stderr and stdout has now been combined into stdout.
+Output is now split on newlines and is an Array.

 ## Tutorial

 Create a directory to store the bash scripts, by default pyJoJo will be pointed at /srv/pyjojo.